-On October 1, 2020, the U.S. Department of Homeland Security will officially begin enforcing the REAL ID Act of 2005 at airports.
+On March 26, the U.S. Department of Homeland Security announced the REAL ID enforcement deadline has been extended to October 1, 2021.
 This will require all Americans to present REAL ID-compliant identification to go through security.

 Messaging Best Practices

 In order to ensure we are clear, concise and consistent, the following best practices are encouraged when you are communicating about REAL ID to the traveling public:

 - Use a common hashtag: #REALIDReady in social media copy